-Recommendation 7: Create list of certification/registration programs for disadvantaged businesses (Michael Motion, Kristen 2nd) Unanimous
+Recommendation 7: Create list of certification/registration programs for disadvantaged businesses

-Require any agency, collection of agencies or service to register in a centralized list of all small business, minority, women, disadvantaged business enterprises and veteran-owned programs in the state for businesses to understand what resources are available.
+Require any agency, collection of agencies or service to register in a centralized list of all minority, women and veteran-owned programs in the state for businesses to understand what resources are available.
 For more information, see the "Barriers to Participation" section of the report.

-Recommendation 8: Define small business in the public works contracting statute (Chris Motion, Kristen 2nd) Unanimous
+Recommendation 8: Define small business in the public works contracting statute